Will Benson Player Props: Reds vs. Padres

 Will Benson At The Plate

-- Benson is hitting .280 with two doubles, three triples, three home runs and 15 walks.
+- Benson has two doubles, three triples, three home runs and 15 walks while hitting .299.

+- Benson will look to extend his four-game hitting streak.
+He's batting .444 during his last outings.

+- Benson has picked up a hit in 51.4% of his 35 games this season, with more than one hit in 17.1% of those games.

-- Benson has driven in a run in five games this season (14.7%), including two games with multiple runs batted in.
+- Benson has driven in a run in five games this year (14.3%), including two games with multiple runs batted in.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.